-Adjusting Observed Velocity with Method and Horizonta Angle Coefficients

-Turning On and Setting up 61

-Turn the AquaCalc On.
-Create a New Section Vertical Setup In the Measure Screen Aborting a Measurement 61 63 63

-Halting a Measurement .
-65

-Performing a Measurement from a Bridge or Cableway 66

-Erratic Flow Reset 67

-Using the Ice Draft Mode Recommended Depth Setting for Ice Measurements an Sectional Rods 68 69

-Performing Wall Measurements 71

-How To: Making a Wall Measurement 72

-Performing Flood Measurements 72

-Using the 0.2 Flood Measurement Method Proper use of Flood Coefficients

-Reviewing a Measurement in the AquaCalc 76

-Measurement Screen Vertical Totals Section Totals 77

-Transferring and Viewing Measurements on a

-Computer 79

-Transfer using a USB Connection 79

-Installing the USB Drivers

-Using DataLink to Download Measurements 80

-Using Other Programs to Download the AquaCalc
+Adjusting Observed Velocity with Method and Horizonta Angle Coefficients Turning On and Setting up 61 Turn the AquaCalc On.
+Create a New Section Vertical Setup In the Measure Screen Aborting a Measurement .61 .63 .63 Halting a Measurement 65 Performing a Measurement from a Bridge or Cableway 66 Erratic Flow Reset 67 Using the Ice Draft Mode Recommended Depth Setting for Ice Measurements an Sectional Rods Adjusting Ice Measurements with Coefficients Using the Method Coefficient to enter the 0.92 Ice Coefficient Automatically. .68 .69 Performing Wall Measurements 71 How To: Making a Wall Measurement Performing Flood Measurements Using the 0.2 Flood Measurement Method Proper use of Flood Coefficients Reviewing a Measurement in the AquaCalc 76 Measurement Screen Vertical Totals Section Totals .77 Transferring and Viewing Measurements on a Computer 79 Transfer using a USB Connection 79 Installing the USB Drivers Connect the USB cable Using DataLink to Download Measurements 80 Using Other Programs to Download the AquaCalc 84

 HyperTerminal Settings 84

-Transferring Data
+Transferring Data 85

-Transfer Information
+Transfer Information 85

 On The PC 85

 On The AquaCalc 85

 Viewing and Printing Sections in DataLink 86

 Viewing Section Measurements in DataLink 86

 Printing a Report 86

 Troubleshooting 89

 Special Problems with the AquaCalc Pro 89

-If You Cannot Enter the Measure screen from Main Me enu:89
+If You Cannot Enter the Measure screen from Main M enu:89

 Turbulent Flow Resetting 90

-Identifying the Problem
+Identifying the Problem 91

-Bad or Poorly Adjusted Cat Whisker contacts
+Bad or Poorly Adjusted Cat Whisker contacts 91

 Pygmy Meter Spin Test

 Poor Electrical Contacts

+Wading Rod Problems

-Problems with Suspension Equipment
+Problems with Suspension Equipment 93

 Diagnostics Screen 94

 Upgrading the AquaCalc firmware 94

 Appendix 97

 Factors Affecting the Accuracy of Discharge

 Measurements 97

 Selecting a Good Measurement Location 99

 Adjustment of Current Meters 100

-Spin Test
+Spin Test .
+100

-Special problems with the Price AA current meter
+Special problems with the Price AA current meter .
+100

-Special problems with the pygmy meter 100
+Special problems with the pygmy meter .
+100

 Sample AquaCalc Output 101

 AquaCalc Pro Plus Output - Header Description 104